nicolli-decastro/data-labeling-app/README.md

 # Data Labeling App – Loss Detection for Retailers

-A **Streamlit web application** designed for retailers and researchers to label suspicious items from marketplaces (like Facebook Marketplace or Craigslist).
-The labeled data supports loss detection research by enabling structured annotation of potentially stolen items.
+A Streamlit web application designed for retailers and researchers to label and evaluate potentially stolen marketplace listings (e.g., from Facebook Marketplace or Craigslist).
+This platform supports loss prevention efforts by enabling structured annotation, AI-driven analysis, and visual data exploration.

 ## What This App Does

-- Login system
-- Batch labeling interface for images and listings
-- CSV-based tracking for analysis
+Login System for secure access

+- Manual Labeling of listings with CSV export
+- AI Evaluation to flag suspicious items and resume interrupted runs
+- Data Visualization to explore trends and insights
-- Google Drive integration for dataset storage and syncing
+- Google Drive Integration for syncing datasets and results
-- Multipage layout using Streamlit’s native support
+- Multipage Navigation with session tracking and upload management

 ## What is Streamlit?